 - a small piece of such a cake

 Word Origin for plug

-Idioms and Phrases with plugging
+Other Idioms and Phrases with plug

 In addition to the idiom beginning with plug